 A white film or spots on shower doors, glassware or fixtures may indicate hardness.
 The film may also be left on skin and hair after bathing, resulting in dryness and the use of extra hair products and lotions.
 Additionally, hard water can leave mineral deposits in pipes and water using appliances.
 This is apparent when the flow of water is decreased or when appliances become inefficient or need multiple repairs.
 According to the Water Quality Association, a consumer’s water heating costs could increase as a result of hard water.
 When hard water is heated, the minerals can precipitate and form scale.
 This scale build-up forms an insulating barrier between the heating element and the water to heated.

 Hardness also has an effect on soaps and detergents.
 The cleaning properties of detergents and the amount of suds produced are diminished.
 Calcium and magnesium ions actually react with soaps and detergents to create “soap curd”, sometimes called “soap scum”.
 Soap curd reduces the life of clothing and makes them look gray or faded.

 Hard water is treated several ways.
 The most common household method involves ion exchange which occurs when the positively charged calcium and magnesium ions are exchanged for sodium ions in a water softener.
-This process is explained in more detail in the video, How a Water Softener Works.
 One disadvantage of ion exchange is that sodium is introduced into the water supply.
 Consumers on a sodium restricted diet need to count this as part of their daily intake if drinking softened water.

 Water may also be softened with chemical precipitation.
 This process involves imparting lime in the water supply to raise the pH.
 When the pH level is high enough some hardness compounds will precipitate and can be filtered out.
 With chemical precipitation, the amount of hardness in the water will be reduced but not completely removed.
 The water may also be cloudy and the precipitate can cause build up.